jk11demo/COMP5202/content/Toolbox/vscode-code-snippet.md

 Save the file by pressing `Ctrl+S` (Windows and Linux) or `⌘+s` (macOS) and close the file.

 # Using the user snippet
-Now when you are in your Program.cs file you can type in `np <ENTER>` and you will see the snippet appear in your program.
+Now when you are in your Program.cs file you can type in `np <ENTER>`, and you will see the snippet appear in your program.